co-cart/co-cart/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A RESTful API made for WooCommerce.
-It focuses on the front-end of the store helping you to manage shopping carts.
+A RESTful API that focuses on the front-end of the store with an integration to build your headless store with ease.

 == Description ==